MiracleSkyHawk/MechaCar_Statistical_Analysis/README.md

 However, the p-value for the t-test of lot 3 is 0.04168.
 This number is smaller than the significance level we defined.
 We can thus reject the the null hypothesis and state that the mean of lot 3 is probably different from the population mean.
 Lot 3 may have some quality issue that causes the value to drift, which needs attention from engineering.

+## Study Design: MechaCar vs Competition

+There are many metrics that can be used to evaluate the performance of a car.
+One aspect that many customers may be interested to know is the cabin noise.
+Most customers who values comfort more than performance prefer a lower cabin noise level.
+Therefore, a statistical study can be conducted to compare the MechaCar against the competition on the cabin noise.

+- What metric or metrics are you going to test?
+  - There are a few metrics that can be used for this test.
+    - Decibel level measured in the driver's seat
+    -